×

 This model preserves your cash flow and offers a faster return on investment (ROI).

 The only objection?
-It's a recurring lifetime .
-Over a period of 10 or 15 years, some would argue that the total subscriptions could exceed the cost of a license.
+It's a recurring, lifetime.
+Over a period of 10 or 15 years, some will say that the total subscription fees could exceed the cost of a license.

-However, this comparison is only valid if we " omit" the real costs of On-Premise: the salaries of the dedicated IT team, the replacement of servers every 5 years, and the migration/upgrade projects.
-An honest TCO analysis shows that SaaS is often more advantageous, even in the long term .
+However, this comparison is only valid if we " omit" the real costs of on-premises solutions: the salaries of the dedicated IT team, server replacements every 5 years, and migration/upgrade projects.
+An honest TCO analysis shows that SaaS is often more advantageous, even in the long term.

 TCO Checklist: How to assess your real costs?